Follow us on Instagram #scum_mtb

 Trail days are COVIDSafe activities with hand sanitiser supplied and appropriate social distancing practiced; more details here.
-All tools will be sanitised, however if you've a favourite rake or shovel you can bring that along.
 Bring your own gloves.

 Don't forget to bring your bike to test out your handiwork afterwards.

 Updates will be posted on our Facebook Events page.

 To join the Trail Crew simply turn up at our next 'Trail Crew event' OR contact us for more information.

 Trail work can be categorised into three main types: